avargaskun/tracker-stats-exporter/README.md

 ### Global Proxy Configuration

 You can configure a global proxy that will be used for all tracker requests.
-This is useful if your container is running behind a VPN (e.g., connected to a qBittorrent/Gluetun container).
+This is useful if you already have a container running behind a VPN with Privoxy enabled (e.g., https://hotio.dev/containers/qbittorrent/).

 | Variable | Description | Example |
 |----------|-------------|---------|